Joyland – Stephen King (2013)

 Of course, the murderer is revealed in a final twist, which though I didn’t see coming, didn’t surprise me too much either.
 There is a suspenseful climactic scene on a ferris wheel.
 The novel ends on a melancholy note, but softened by the passage of time.
 I ate this book up in just a few days, and I loved the way it hearkened back to a simpler time with a simpler story.
 It’s a good beach read, but it will be a great fall read, when we all tend to think back on our carefree summers.

-Tags: Amusement parks, City and town life, Cold cases (criminal investigation), College students, Detective and mystery stories, Ghost stories, Joyland, Mystery fiction, North Carolina, Stephen King
+Tags: Amusement parks, City and town life, Cold cases (criminal investigation), College students, Crime fiction, Detective and mystery stories, Ghost stories, Hard Case Crime, Joyland, Mystery fiction, North Carolina, Stephen King